Synonyms of Gaslighting –30 Words for Psychological Control 2025

 Use When: The issue is about dominance or authority.

-Example: He always needed to maintain control in the relationship.
+Example: He always shows love bombing to maintain control in the relationship.

 9. Distortion